SpikeHD/AmazonMonitor/FAQ.md

 This is unfortunately a common problem and a limitation of web scraping.
 99% of the time something like this happens, it means the bot is temporarily flagged, and Amazon is returning a Captcha instead of the item or page you're trying to get.

-If you're a bit tech-savvy and want to see if this is the case, use `curl` or something similar to output the HTML when a request is made.
+If you're a bit tech-savvy and want to see if this is the case, use `curl` or something similar to output the HTML for the item or page you're trying to view.

 The best solution to this problem?
 Wait (or use a proxylist).
 Take the bot down for a few minutes, increase the time between price checks, and try again.